Ente/timetrack/api/v1/class/plugins/plugins/qrclock/README.md

 After you've downloaded the library, extract it and copy the `phpqrcode` folder to the plugins `src` folder. (so there should be a `src/phpqrcode` folder).

+**The plugins creates a master token and saves it into `/data/token`.
+Please make sure that the access is restricted to this file**

 ## Configuration

 You are currently not able to configure this plugin.